Could one radiation dose before breast surgery replace weeks of treatment?

 Summary

-This study tested giving focused radiation to the tumor area before breast cancer surgery, instead of the usual 5-6 weeks of radiation after surgery.
-139 women with early-stage breast cancer received either one or three doses of this pre-surgery radiation.
+This study tested giving focused radiation before breast cancer surgery instead of the usual 5-6 weeks after surgery.
+139 women with early-stage breast cancer received either one or three doses of radiation before their lumpectomy.
 The goal was to see if this approach can prevent the cancer from coming back and spare patients from lengthy radiation schedules.
+Researchers also looked at safety, immune effects, and breast appearance satisfaction.

 Disclaimer Read more